Gastrodia sesamoides: Ecology

 Because the potato orchid does not produce chlorophyll it is unable to make its own food via photosynthesis.
 Alternatively, it has a complex relationship with a fungus.
 The orchid receives its nutrients from the fungus, and the fungus obtains its habitat from the orchid and minerals and sugars from the roots of other forest trees.

 Gastrodia sesamoides has been introduced to and is naturalised in South Africa.

 Conservation

 This orchid is common and widespread throughout most of its range but is classed as "rare" in South Australia.

 Uses

 Use as food

 Indigenous Australians ate the roasted tubers of this orchid and it may have been one of the principal plants used by Tasmanian Aborigines.
 An early Victorian settler reported that Aboriginal peoples located the plants in habitat by observing where bandicoots had scratched in search of the tubers after detecting the plants underground by scent.
 The flavour of the tuber is said to resemble that of the beetroot, though insipid and watery.

 Use in horticulture

 Cultivation of Gastrodia sesamoides has yet to be achieved.
+However, the cultivation of other Gastrodia species has been achieved, and methods used to cultivate those species could be used to cultivate Gastrodia sesamoides in the future.